From the SOLIDWORKS help:

 Just remember that in Basic Motion no forces are being calculated.

-Motion Analysis is most advanced motion simulation and is part of SOLIDWORKS Professional and Premium.
+Motion Analysis is an advanced motion simulation.
+The add-in is available with SOLIDWORKS Premium, Simulation Standard, Simulation Professional or Simulation Premium.
 It can be used for accurately simulating and analyzing the effects of motion elements (including forces, springs, dampers, and friction) on an assembly.
 Motion Analysis uses computationally strong kinematic solvers, and accounts for material properties as well as mass and inertia in the computations.
 You can also use Motion Analysis to plot simulation results for further analysis.